guangyi1012/projects/autofill/README.md

   4. find the object with certain xpath.
   5. do click or input on the object.
   6. after you finish, you can use a .quit() to shut down the webdiver.

+result:
+I did write the whole peogram out to test on the real webform, but it turned out sometime, the first few filled field will vanish, and I saw ppl had the same problem online, didn't find good solution.
+a few days later, the webform was shutdown and be replaced by a sign-in required webform(with two-step verification).
+The whole program was not put into use.